FindEstater

 Can foreigners buy land in New Zealand?

-Yes, foreigners can purchase land in New Zealand, but they may need to obtain consent from the Overseas Investment Office, especially for sensitive land types.
-It’s advisable for foreign buyers to consult with local experts to navigate the legal requirements.
+Yes, foreigners can purchase land in New Zealand, but they may need to obtain consent from the Overseas Investment Office for larger parcels.
+It's important for foreign buyers to understand the specific regulations that apply.

 Get matched with the right listings